InteropIO/manager-examples/README.md

 - [custom-endpoints](./custom-endpoints) - An example that demonstrates how to implement custom endpoints to **io.Manager**.
 - [node-esm](./node-esm) - An example that demonstrates how to setup a **io.Manager** in a Node.js native ESM project.
 - [custom-logging-config](./custom-logging-config) - An example that demonstrates how to pass custom logging configuration to **io.Manager**.
+- [environment-variable-configuration](./environment-variable-configuration) - An example that demonstrates how to configure an **io.Manager** instance using environment variables.